Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Memory layout, batch size, occupancy, and divergence are algorithm parameters, not deployment afterthoughts.

-The next planning algorithms will be judged by the workloads they expose, not only the paths they return.
+The next planning algorithms will be judged by the workloads they can handle, not only the paths they return.

 Thank you